Woman's American Baptist Home Mission Society: Woman's American Baptist Home Mission Society

 The first Circle, auxiliary to the Society, was formed at Jamaica Plain; and the first money (US$50), was sent in March, 1878, to aid Harriet Newell Hart in her work among the African American people in a little village in Georgia.
 In March, a committee was appointed to secure an act of incorporation.
 On May 20, 1878, the Society was legally incorporated as the "Woman's American Baptist Home Mission Society".
 On May 24, Mrs. Thomas Nickerson, who had just returned from the south and west, met the Board of Directors, and urged the need of pushing forward the Home Mission work.
 In June of this year, Dr. Cutting, Corresponding Secretary of the American Baptist Home Mission Society, met the women of the Board and talked with them of the Home field, and its urgent need of woman's work.
 In August, Mrs. Banvard was appointed to prepare a paper for circulation among churches and associations.
-A public meeting of the Society was held September 18th, in the vestry of Tremont Temple.
+A public meeting of the Society was held September 18, in the vestry of Tremont Temple.
 In September, Packard was elected Corresponding Secretary in place of Mrs. Nickerson, whose health compelled her resignation; and Mrs. Pollard was made Treasurer in place of Miss Packard.
 The first public meeting outside of Boston, was in September, in connection with the State Convention, at Hyannis, Massachusetts.
-The First Annual Meeting was at the Clarendon Street Church, Boston, November 14, 1878; five teachers were reported in their fields of labor, two were under appointment, and the receipts of the year totaled US$1,533.
+The First Annual Meeting was at the Clarendon Street Baptist Church, Boston, November 14, 1878; five teachers were reported in their fields of labor, two were under appointment, and the receipts of the year totaled US$1,533.